King Center on Global Development

 Chuck Eesley is an associate professor and W.M.
 Keck Foundation Faculty Scholar in the department of management science and engineering at Stanford University.
 As part of the Stanford Technology Ventures Program, his research focuses on the role of the institutional and university environment in high-growth, technology entrepreneurship.

-Eesley was selected in 2015 as an Inaugural Schulze Distinguished Professor.
-His National Science Foundation of China and Kauffman award supported research focuses on rethinking how the educational and policy environment shapes the economic and entrepreneurial impact of university alumni.
-Over the past three years, Eesley has been playing a growing role in national and international meetings on fostering high-tech entrepreneurship, including advising the U.S. State Department in the Global Innovation through Science and Technology (GIST) program, Chile (CORFO), Taiwan (ITRI), and the Korean Ministry of Science and Technology.
-He is a member of the Editorial Board for the Strategic Management Journal.
+Eesley was selected in 2015 as an Inaugural Schulze Distinguished Professor, and has been recognized by the National Science Foundation of China and the Kauffman Award.
+With this support, he has researched the effects of the educational and policy environment on the economic impact of university alumni.
+Over the past three years, Eesley has played a growing role in national and international meetings on fostering high-tech entrepreneurship, including advising the U.S. State Department in the Global Innovation through Science and Technology program, Chile (CORFO), Taiwan (ITRI), and the Korean Ministry of Science and Technology.
+He is also a member of the Editorial Board for the Strategic Management Journal.

 Before coming to Stanford, Eesley completed his Ph.D. at the MIT Sloan School of Management, where he won BPS Division and Kauffman Dissertation Awards for his work on high-tech entrepreneurship in China.